PaoloRibeca/BiOCamLib/README.md

 It mostly consists of a library &mdash; you'll need to clone this repository if you want to manually compile other programs I've developed, notably [SiNPle](https://github.com/PaoloRibeca/SiNPle) or [KPop](https://github.com/PaoloRibeca/KPop).
 You might also use the library for your own programs, if you are familiar with OCaml and patient enough to read the code.

 As a bonus, BiOCamLib comes bundled with a few programs:
+* `RC`, which can efficiently compute the reverse complement of (possibly very long) sequences.
+Each sequence should be input on a separate line &mdash; lines are processed one by one and not buffered.
+I use this program in many of my workflows.
 * `Octopus`, which is a high-throughput program to compute the transitive closure of strings.
 For instance, the input
   ```
   A duh